 Just because you’ve been sued isn’t a reason to file bankruptcy.
 Let’s talk 412-348-8600.

-To be honest, I do everything in my power to assist people in avoiding filing for bankruptcy.
-It’s not that I have anything against bankruptcy, I do know that it is often the right way to go for many people.
+We do everything in our power to assist people in avoiding filing for bankruptcy.
+It’s not that we have anything against bankruptcy, we do know that it is often the right way to go for many people.
 For those who have mountains of debt, little to no income or who are just in too big of a hole to dig their way out, bankruptcy may be the wise choice.
-From my perspective, though, I don’t believe that bankruptcy is an option where there is only one or two defaulted accounts, or where the total debt outstanding is relatively small, or where most of the debt is owned by junk debt buyers.
+From our perspective, though, we don’t believe that bankruptcy is an option where there is only one or two defaulted accounts, or where the total debt outstanding is relatively small, or where most of the debt is owned by junk debt buyers.
 (As mentioned MANY times on this site elsewhere, a knowledgeable consumer attorney is going to win a debt buyer claim 9 times out of 10).
 I would like to help the individual repair their credit and get on with their financial lives as quickly as possible and bankruptcy is not conducive to that goal in many cases.
 A seven year mark on your credit report is a long time.
 If bankruptcy can be avoided, then let’s avoid it.

-If you have a credit card company or a collection agency attempting to collect a debt from you, or if you are facing several credit card lawsuits, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+If you have a credit card company or a collection agency attempting to collect a debt from you, or if you are facing several credit card lawsuits, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim